Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 -

 Definitive Healthcare Data: Definitive Healthcare manages a claims database covering ~210mm patients.
 For the CY2019 period, Definitive’s database found ~57,500 PCD claims out of a 210mm insured base, suggesting a PCD incidence rate of ~0.03%.
 Extrapolating to the total US population implies a market size of ~87,600 PCD units per year.
-This compares to a total of 53,000 Flexitouch and Entrée devices shipped during the same period—a market saturation rate of over 59%.
+This compares to a total of 53,000 Flexitouch and Entrée devices shipped during the same period - a market saturation rate of over 59%.

-Of the PCD claims in CY2019 Definitiv'es database, 28,838 were for advanced devices under the HCPCS code E0652.
+Of the PCD claims in CY2019 Definitive's database, 28,838 were for advanced devices under the HCPCS code E0652.
 This suggests ~50% of PCD patients receive advanced PCDs.
 Recall that E0651 represents the HCPC code for basic PCDs, and E0652 represents advanced PCDs.Definitive Healthcare data can be purchased from their website: link

 Source: link